MysteryPancake/Houdini-Fun/README.md

 Houdini 22 added various new gaussian splatting nodes we can use for relighting.

-I still prefer my original method above, but you can get decent results with the new nodes too.
+I still prefer [my original method](#gaussian-splat-relighting), but you can get decent results with the new nodes too.

 1. [Labs Relight GSplats](https://www.sidefx.com/docs/houdini/nodes/lop/labs--relight_gsplats.html)
 2. [Rasterize GSplats + Light](#copernicus-rasterize-gsplats--light)